ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-deen-mops-network-overlay-impacts.md

 Perhaps learning from the lesson of offering too many options the recent trend in privacy enhancements has steered torward either a very simple \"Privacy On or Off\" switch or in other cases automatically enabling or \"upgrading\" to enhance privacy.
 Apple\'s iCloud Private Relay can be easily turned on with a single settings switch, while privacy features like Encrypted DNS over HTTP and upgrade from HTTP to HTTPS connections have had a number of deployments automatically enable them for users when possible.

-Keep with the Keep It Simple approach, users are generally not provided with granular Network Overlay controls permitting the user to select what applications, or what networok connections the Network Overlay's policies apply to.
+Keeping with the Keep It Simple approach, users are generally not provided with granular Network Overlay controls permitting the user to select what applications, or what network connections the Network Overlay's policies apply to.

 Also, keeping with the Keep It Simple approach the application itself has very little connection to privacy enhancing Network Overlays.
 Applications generally do not have a means to detect when networking policy changes are active.
 Applications generally do not have a means to access policy change settings or to interact with changing them.